projekt-opal/hackathon/formats.md

 ## DCAT (Data Catalog Vocabulary)

 DCAT is an RDF vocabulary which enables to describe datasets and related concepts.
-It is described at [Data Catalog Vocabulary (DCAT) - Version 2](https://www.w3.org/TR/vocab-dcat-2/).
+The classes of interest are dcat:Dataset and dcat:Distribution (a specific representation of a dataset).
+DCAT is described at [Data Catalog Vocabulary (DCAT) - Version 2](https://www.w3.org/TR/vocab-dcat-2/).

 ![DCAT overview](https://www.w3.org/TR/vocab-dcat-2/images/DCAT-summary-all-attributes.png)